-A few bodies/organisations of the United Nations, World Bank and some other International agencies/multilateral organisations are exempted from this definition, and are not treated as foreign source.
+A few bodies of the United Nations, the World Bank, and some other International agencies and multilateral organizations are exempted from this definition and are not treated as foreign source.
 Hence, funds received from them are not considered foreign contributions.